 She shook her head no, her lips clamped shut in a tight line.
-He sat, pulling her down next to him, with
+He sat, pulling her down next to him, with his back to that opening and the inexplicable mystery of the stars.

 "I am thirsty," she said.
 "There is supposed to be emergency rations at these places so far distant.
 Those must be cupboards, over there."